Community Presentation Topics

 Created by NetSmartz, this presentation teaches participants about cyberbullying, sexting, predators’ enticement techniques, and safety tips about social networking sites and cell phones.

 Learn about how to talk to youth about the rights and responsibilities of healthy relationships whether in the context of friends and family or dating.

 Learn about the warning signs and prevalence of teen dating violence, why teens often don't report, abuse done via technology, how to help a teen victim and prevent dating violence.

 Gender Roles & Violence

 Learn about our society’s gender expectations, how they limit individuals, and how they relate to violence—learn how to help combat this influence.

 Learn how to analyze popular song lyrics and music videos for healthy and unhealthy messages about relationships and how to talk to teens about it.

 Learn to teach youth how to deconstruct ads, specifically related to their messages about gender, race, and sexuality, and create their own counter ads.

 Learn about the hidden messages and values about masculinity, femininity, and sexuality in alcohol ads.
 You will get a chance to view several alcohol ads, practice your media literacy skills by analyzing the gender messages, discuss real-life consequences, and learn how to help.

-For more information or to schedule a presentation, please call the Community Education Coordinator at 608.356.9123 or email firstname.lastname@example.org .
+For more information or to schedule a presentation, please call the Community Education Program Manager at 608.356.9123 or email firstname.lastname@example.org .